 The most popular area to stay in whilst visiting Prague is in Prague 1 as that’s where the main attractions are.
 Prague is easy to get around to everything by walking or tram and the old/new town are both beautiful areas to explore.
 However, if you prefer to stay outside of the hustle and bustle of the city then we suggest checking out this blog for a more detailed description of other areas in Prague.

 Although there were many hostel opportunities, we chose Airbnb in a private room of a 6 bedroom apartment.
-The house was basically a student frat house and was within a 10-minute walk to the centre of Prague, all cheaper than the cost of a hostel.
+The house was basically a student frat house and was within a 10-minute walk to the centre of Prague.

 What to do in Prague

 As mentioned, Prague is a very walkable city especially if you stay close to the old/new town areas.

 Our days in Prague consisted of visiting/doing the following:

 Walking tour with Sandemans.
 Walking tours are always a great way to see a city but be warned, this tour, in particular, was very history rich and had much less walking.
 The tour went for almost 4 hours so it takes up a good chunk of your day.

 Wenceslas Square – Although it’s called a square, it’s actually a long rectangle street.
 It runs down the middle of Prague and has tons of restaurants, markets, cafes, bars and shopping.
 For more shopping, the Palladium shopping mall is a close walk by and has over 120 stores inside.

 Absintherie – Stop in for an Absinth cocktail and watch the bartender make a legit Absinth drink.